jjasghar/chef-book/README.md

 I am writing this to be "open-source" so if there is a place that should be fleshed out better, don't hesitated to put a comment in, or hell, make a [pull request](https://github.com/jjasghar/chef-book/pulls) and flesh it out yourself!

 ## The situations you might be in that brought you to read/look for this book
 The first situation is the one that I came from.
-I started my journey with chef about 2-3 years ago, initially as a scripter then at another company as a supporter of a `chef_repo` that was already way too complex.
+I started my journey with Chef about 2-3 years ago, initially as a scripter then at another company as a supporter of a `chef_repo` that was already way too complex.
 I had no idea what I was looking at and was overwhelmed.
-I used [puppet](http://puppetlabs.com/) extensively but chef just seemed baffling.
+I used [puppet](http://puppetlabs.com/) extensively but Chef just seemed baffling.
 I did my damnedest to read all the blog posts, [wiki](https://wiki.opscode.com/display/chef/Home) sites, and how-tos I could find.
 I eventually threw up my hands and said "no".
-If you are overwhelmed with chef and yet [this](http://www.youtube.com/watch?v=UpHKVkLDBtU) video still intrigues you, hopefully this book will make your journey easier.
+If you are overwhelmed with Chef and yet [this](http://www.youtube.com/watch?v=UpHKVkLDBtU) video still intrigues you, hopefully this book will make your journey easier.
 I'm writing this book to my past self who would have KILLED for all this information in one location.

 The second situation is a simpler one, you're a new Junior Linux Sysadmin (or Developer), and your team uses Chef.
 You have no idea what you are looking at, and your boss just told you to create a new cookbook to control something.
 This book will walk you through you building a test environment and hopefully give you a foundation to confidently write your first cookbook!